vvdleun/audiostreamerscrobbler/README.md

 Note that the player name is case sensitive.

-I have seen that when playing local songs from my NAS (Western Digital MyCloud), the MusicCast player does not recognize the length of songs and therefore cannot be scrobbled.
-Yamaha's confirmed this is a known current implementation issue of the MusicCast platform.
+I have seen that when playing local songs from my NAS, that the MusicCast player does not recognize the length of songs and therefore cannot scrobble those songs.
+Yamaha UK support team confirmed to me that this is a known current implementation limitation of the MusicCast platform.
 I'll do some investigating and try to come up with an optional workaround.

 ### Setting up scrobbler services